What is Catholic Charities CYO Camp?

 All deposits are non-refundable and non-transferable.
 In cases of homesickness, dismissal or voluntary withdrawal, there is no refund of fees.
 All cancellations or changes to registration must be submitted in writing, postmarked no later than 30 days prior to start of session in order to be processed and/or to receive a refund, minus deposit.
 If a camper does not show up for a registered session without proper notice, there will be no refund issued.
 Financial Aid applicants who pay the deposit but do not receive Financial Aid are the only participants eligible for a refund.
 Special circumstances will be handled on a case-by-case basis by CYO Camp.

 CYO Camp searches far and wide to recruit talented, enthusiastic young adults to serve our campers.
 CYO Camp summer staff travel from across the United States to be part of our summer programming for youth.
 They serve a unique role as mentors, peer leaders and role models who engage campers in a manner that balances fun, friendship, responsibility, respect, and trust.
 Our eclectic bunch includes talented artists, dancers, sports fanatics, nature lovers and water sports enthusiasts.
 Our counselors’ positive attitudes and unshakable patience ensures a summer campers will never forget.
-The Leadership Staff at CYO is chosen through an extensive search process, but in fact our core leadership consists of our seasoned Environmental Education program instructors and returning staff.
+The Leadership Staff at CYO is chosen through an extensive search process, but in fact our core leadership consists of many of our seasoned Environmental Education program instructors and returning staff.
 All leadership and counselors are college-age students, graduates and education professionals from throughout the country.
-All CYO staff has current First Aid and CPR certifications and our activity leaders and lifeguards all hold current certifications from the American Red Cross.
+All CYO staff have current First Aid and CPR certifications and our activity leaders and lifeguards all hold current certifications from the American Red Cross.

 What is the camp’s policy on camper discipline?